 Back to top

-Kelvin Dinkins Jr. is the Assistant Dean, General Manager, and Lecturer in Theater Management for Yale School of Drama/Yale Repertory Theatre in New Haven, CT.
+Kelvin Dinkins Jr. (he/him/his) is the Assistant Dean, General Manager, and Lecturer in Theater Management for David Geffen School of Drama/Yale Repertory Theatre in New Haven, CT.
 Kelvin developed his passion for theater management and producing while an undergraduate at Princeton University where he received his A.B. degree in English and received a Certificate in Theatre & Dance from the Lewis Center for the Arts.
 He earned his M.F.A. in Theatre Management & Producing from Columbia University’s School of the Arts.
 Prior to Yale, Kelvin served as General Manager at Two River Theater in Red Bank, New Jersey.
 He has worked as Communications & Development Manager at The Civilians in NYC; Development Fellow at the National Corporate Theatre Fund, and Associate General Manager at Intiman Theatre in Seattle.
 Kelvin currently serves on the Board of Directors for the League of Resident Theatres (LORT) and is the Chair of the LORT Equity, Diversity and Inclusion Initiative.
 Kelvin is a member of the inaugural Theatre Communications Group (TCG) SPARK Leadership Program for the professional development of leaders of color and was recently awarded TCG’s Leadership(U): Continuing Ed grant to study new producing models, institutional leadership transition and inclusion in art and community.
 Kelvin was selected to join the Banff Centre for Creative Leadership’s cohort for the “New Fundamentals: Leadership in the Creative Ecology” program for leaders committed to creating the future of their sector by drawing on the strengths and unique qualities of creative work.
-Kelvin also serves as a member of the Graduate Board of Trustees for the Princeton University Triangle Club.

 Back to top